-Internal Audit then present their reports on the adequacy of controls in the systems audited to the Joint Audit Committee, setting out any areas of concern.
+Internal Audit then present their reports on the adequacy of controls in the systems audited to the JAC, setting out any areas of concern.
+The JAC will then monitor the implementation of the audit recommendations, until fully completed.

-Internal Audit Work During 2019/20
+Internal Audit Work During 2020/21